bentonelli/bentonelli.github.io/_pages/about.md

   - /about.html
 ---

 I am a PhD candidate in the <a href="https://www.morgantingley.com/">Tingley Lab</a> in the Ecology and Evolutionary Biology department at UCLA.
-My research uses big data to understand bird migration, and specifically how species and populations are responding to global change.
+My research uses ecological big data to understand how migratory birds are responding to global change.
+Specifically, I'm interested in understanding how changes to bird migration may impact disease dynamics in wildlife and human populations.
 Check out the "Research" page for more!

-In my research, I like to try to make cool visualizations like the one below.
-You can read more about what this one is about <a href="www.bentonelli.github.io/Bird-Names-For-Birds-a-Map/">here</a>.
+I try to focus on making my work accesible to non-scientists through the use of "products" like the <a href="https://bentonelli.github.io/rarebirdforecast/">Rare Bird Forecast</a> (a dashboard that predicts avian vagrancy), the <a href="forms.gle/aq12BztcyijTAgE9A"> Early Bird Forecast</a> (a weekly email sent out during spring migratiton season that predicts what birds will arrive in your area), and <a href="bentonelli.github.io/botw/">Bird of the Week</a>(this is exactly what it sounds like), plus cool visualizations like the one below.
+You can read more about what this specific one is about <a href="www.bentonelli.github.io/Bird-Names-For-Birds-a-Map/">here</a>!

 <figure>
   <img src="/bnfb_summer.png" align="center" style="width:100%"/>